-PARTICULARS TO APPEAR ON THE OUTER PACKAGING

-Outer carton

-1. NAME OF THE MEDICINAL PRODUCT

-Imatinib Teva 100 mg film-coated tablets imatinib

-2. STATEMENT OF ACTIVE SUBSTANCE(S)

-Each film-coated tablet contains 100 mg of imatinib (as mesilate).

-3. LIST OF EXCIPIENTS

-4. PHARMACEUTICAL FORM AND CONTENTS

-Film-coated tablet.

-20x1 film-coated tablets

-60 film-coated tablets

-60x1 film-coated tablets

-120 film-coated tablets 120x1 film-coated tablets

-180x1 film-coated tablets

-5. METHOD AND ROUTE(S) OF ADMINISTRATION
+PARTICULARS TO APPEAR ON THE OUTER PACKAGING CARTON NAME OF THE MEDICINAL PRODUCT Imatinib Actavis 100 mg film-coated tablets imatinib 2.
+STATEMENT OF ACTIVE SUBSTANCE(S) Each film-coated tablet contains 100 mg of imatinib (as mesilate).
+3. LIST OF EXCIPIENTS Contains lecithin (soya) (E322).
+See leaflet for further information.
+4. PHARMACEUTICAL FORM AND CONTENTS 10 film-coated tablets 20 film-coated tablets 30 film-coated tablets 60 film-coated tablets 90 film-coated tablets 120 film-coated tablets 180 film-coated tablets 5.
+METHOD AND ROUTE(S) OF ADMINISTRATION Oral use.
 Read the package leaflet before use.

-Oral use.

-6. SPECIAL WARNING THAT THE MEDICINAL PRODUCT MUST BE STORED OUT OF THE SIGHT AND REACH OF CHILDREN

-Keep out of the sight and reach of children.

-7. OTHER SPECIAL WARNING(S), IF NECESSARY
+6. SPECIAL WARNING THAT THE MEDICINAL PRODUCT MUST BE STORED OUT OF THE SIGHT AND REACH OF CHILDREN Keep out of the sight and reach of children.
+OTHER SPECIAL WARNING(S), IF NECESSARY Use only as directed by a doctor.
 8. EXPIRY DATE

-EXP